hyosung11/Launch-School/Courses/journal.md

 08:59 I am still working on problems, but taking shortcuts.
 I have to stop doing that.
 Struggle to learn!

 11:07 I've seen some of these Codewars problems before but that doesn't mean I can solve them.
 Ugh.

+19:52 Applied for Sales Engineer position at Greenshades and worked on Codewars problems.
+Go up to put the kids to bed now.